U.S. envoy calls for full list of North Korean weapons programs

 Pyongyang has yet to take concrete steps in that direction, in Washington’s view.

 The State Department said Biegun will travel to South Korea on Feb.
-3 for talks with his North Korean counterpart “to discuss next steps to advance our objective of the final fully verified denuclearization of North Korea and steps to make further progress on all the commitments the two leaders made in Singapore.”
+3 for talks with his North Korean counterpart Kim Hyok Chol “to discuss next steps to advance our objective of the final fully verified denuclearization of North Korea and steps to make further progress on all the commitments the two leaders made in Singapore.”

+North Korea has complained that the United States has done little to reciprocate for the actions it has taken so far to dismantle some weapons facilities.
+It has repeatedly demanded a lifting of punishing U.S.-led sanctions and has also sought a formal end to the war.

+In his speech, Biegun said the United States had told North Korea it was prepared to pursue commitments made in Singapore “simultaneously and in parallel” and had already eased rules on delivery of humanitarian aid to North Korea.

+He said he planned to discuss “corresponding measures” Washington was willing to take in return for the dismantlement of North Korea’s enrichment capabilities when he holds talks with his counterpart next week.

+He was blunt about U.S. expectations and said Trump had made clear he expected “significant and verifiable progress on denuclearization” to emerge from the next summit.

-“Before the process of denuclearization can be final, we must have a complete understanding of the full extent of the North Korean WMD and missile programs through a comprehensive declaration,” he will say.
+“Before the process of denuclearization can be final, we must have a complete understanding of the full extent of the North Korean WMD and missile programs through a comprehensive declaration,” he said.

-“We must reach agreement on expert access and monitoring mechanisms of key sites to international standards, and ultimately ensure the removal or destruction of stockpiles of fissile material, weapons, missiles, launchers and other weapons of mass destruction,” the speech says.
+“We must reach agreement on expert access and monitoring mechanisms of key sites to international standards, and ultimately ensure the removal or destruction of stockpiles of fissile material, weapons, missiles, launchers and other weapons of mass destruction,” he said.

-Biegun will also stress that the United States remains “clear eyed” about its dealings with North Korea.
+Biegun said all these details would have to be addressed in working-level negotiations if the conditions were to be put in place “to fundamentally transform the U.S.-North Korean relations and establish peace on the Korean Peninsula.”

+He pledged that once North Korea was denuclearized the United States was prepared to explore with North Korea and other countries the best way to mobilize investment in the country.

-“We need to have contingencies if the diplomatic process fails — which we do.”
+Biegun said the past 25 years of talks had shown that the possibility of failure was great, and stressed: “We need to have contingencies if the diplomatic process fails — which we do.”

 Reporting by David Brunnstrom, Steve Holland and Matt Spetalnick; Writing by David Brunnstrom and Makini Brice; Editing by David Alexander and Sonya Hepinstall